Perm Krai Russia Travel Guide

 Consider a translation app or a language guide for communication, particularly in smaller venues.

-Perm's museums offer diverse collections.
+Perm's museums have diverse collections.

 Walk through Perm's old towns.

-A graphic tour of Perm's defining features.
+A visual tour of Perm's defining features.

 Image: The grand facade of the Perm Opera and Ballet Theatre.